 Payment Initiation

-Payment processing begins when a pay-in provider calls the CreatePayment RPC method, specifying the payout currency, amount, sender details, and recipient information.
+Payment processing begins when an OFI calls the CreatePayment RPC method, specifying the payout currency, amount, sender details, and recipient information.
 The provider can optionally specify a particular quote ID obtained from a previous GetPayoutQuote call, or allow the network to find the best available quote automatically.

 The network validates the payment request, checking for valid currency codes, properly formatted amounts, and complete sender and recipient information.
 If validation succeeds, the network searches for suitable payout providers based on the requested currency, amount, available quotes, and credit limits.

 When a suitable payout provider is identified, the network reserves credit usage equal to the USD equivalent of the payout amount, ensuring that the transaction will not exceed established credit limits.
-This reservation mechanism prevents over-extension of credit while providing definitive payment confirmation to the pay-in provider.
+This reservation mechanism prevents over-extension of credit while providing definitive payment confirmation to the OFI.

 Payout Execution